llogiq/mutagen/README.md

 This project is basically an experiment to see what mutations we can still apply under those constraints.

+### A Word of Warning

+mutagen will change the code you annotate with the `#[mutate]` attribute.
+As long as you use it with safe code, all is well.
+However, running mutagen against unsafe code will very probably break its invariants, with possible dire consequences.
+So don't run mutagen against modules containing unsafe code under any circumstances.

 ### Using mutagen

 Again, remember you need a nightly `rustc` to compile the plugin.
 Add the plugin and helper library as a dev-dependency to your `Cargo.toml`: